 Where can I get a smear test done?

-Cervical smears are available from general practitioners or nurses, marae-based or other Māori health centres, Pacific and women’s health centres, and Family Planning clinics.
+Cervical smears are available from general practitioners or nurses, marae-based or other Māori health centres, Pacific and women’s health centres, and Sexual Wellbeing Aotearoa clinics (formerly Family Planning).
 The cost of a smear test is similar to the cost of seeing a doctor or nurse.
 Some community organisations offer a free or low-cost service.

 Useful links